Supergiovane/node-red-contrib-hikvision-ultimate/README.md

 <br/>

 **Output message**

 The node outputs this msg.</br>
-The payload is the license plate number, plus there is another property "plate" where you can find other useful informations.</br>
+The payload contains the license plate number and the property "plate" contains other useful informations.</br>

 ```javascript
 msg = {